lightly-io/workshop-sustainable-productivity/README.md

 ## Contributing
 Yes, please!
 Fork, clone, pull request.

+## Todo
+* Add bullet list to top of cheat sheet.
+* Add science file with reference to the latest research in the areas of stress, focus, flow, meditation, mindfulness and organization.

 ## Contact
 Reach me on Twitter ([@mattisern](http://www.twitter.com/mattisern)) and email (mattis@lightly.io) and LinkedIn (Mattis Erngren).